 This dogleg left par 5 is an uphill battle into the wind all the way to the green.
 The tee shot should be played along the right side of the fairway for the best access to the green.
 The small green is wide but not deep.
 The green & approach are open on the right side but double bunkered on the left.
 Caution – there is water far left of the 2nd landing area and green.

 A truly delightful test of your shot making skill.
 Play the tee shot heroically over the water to the right side of the fairway to take the left side green side bunker out of play.
 Keep in mind the fairway slopes right to left towards the water.

 This double dogleg Par 5 plays downwind & uphill on the tee shot then downhill to the green.
 The tee shot should be played over or towards the right side fairway bunker.
 Tee shots hit short won’t be able to see their way, in which case the golfer should aim towards the large spreading oak on the horizon to find the 2nd landing area.
 Reaching the green in two even with the wind takes courage.

-Even though the 14th is shorter this short Par 4 may be your best chance at birdie on this side.
+This short Par 4 may be your best chance at birdie on this side.
 Be aggressive & cut a line over as much of the pond as you can.
 Shots played to the right side of the fairway will come back to the left towards the water.
 The green is bunkered on the left & has a few rolls designed in it to put the emphasis on your putting stroke.

 This Par 3 is a tough test.
 The green is large and can take just about any shot.
 Over the green and you’re in the woods.
 The green has many undulations.
 Try to stay below the pin but work to place your shot directly at the flag.